 - Have a boat safety kit.
 Be prepared for emergency situations with an onboard safety kit.
-Include essential items such as flashlights, duct tape, first aid kit, whistles, ropes, fire extinguisher and life jackets.
+Include essential items such as flashlights, duct tape, a first aid kit, whistles, ropes, fire extinguishers, and life jackets.

 - Wear life jackets.
 By law, all boats must have a US Coast Guard-approved life jacket for each person on board.
 In Florida, children under six must wear a life jacket at all times while on a vessel less than 26 feet long.